FaezeK/TMB/README.md

 ## Output

-The output of this pipeline, that can be found in the results folder, is a tsv file containing TMB values for all TCGA samples as well as four graphs comparing the TMB values in TCGA categories.
-Every row in the tsv file contains information about TMB value of each sample and this file has 3 columns including sample id, number of somatic mutations after all filter were applied, and the TMB value.
-Examples of the graphs can be found in the images directory.
+The output of this pipeline can be found in the results folder after it finishes running.
+The output comprises five files.
+The first one is a tsv file containing TMB values for all TCGA samples and the other four are different graphs comparing the TMB values in TCGA categories.
+Every row in the tsv file contains information about the TMB value of each sample and this file has 3 columns including sample id, number of somatic mutations (after all filter were applied), and the TMB value (For example, a row can be like this: TCGA-02-0003-01A-01D-1490-08    9    0.272727272727273).
+Examples of the graph files can be found in the images directory.

 ## References:
 1. Merino DM, McShane LM, Fabrizio D, Funari V, Chen S, White JR, et al. Establishing guidelines to harmonize tumor mutational burden (TMB): in silico assessment of variation in TMB quantification across diagnostic platforms: phase I of the Friends of Cancer Research TMB Harmonization Project.
 J Immunother Cancer.
 2020 Mar 26;8(1): e000147.